Menu

 I don't use the drop-down Event option at the bottom of the left-hand side, because some commands like THROWTAUNT are not there, and XTREME_LAUNCH is there, but that's incorrect.
 You can always rename an event for each line by clicking on the name twice.

 Notice that some of Iceman's lines have brackets with a number in the center on them?
 That's because he has more than one.
 If your character has more than one of a certain line, you can place a [number] next to it.
 For example, if you have more than one VICTORY line, then don't use VICTORY.
 Instead, use VICTORY[1] and so on, depending on how many you have.
-8 is the maximum you can have for each.

 As you drag and drop more of your .wav sounds into the Files tab, and naming what they are for in the Events tab.
 You can play how each of them sound.
 The Event is what the game will recognize the line as.
 So for example, if one line you have is a VICTORY line, then don't call it TAUNTKD.
 Or you'll only hear it if you knock an enemy down.
 Once you are done, click "File" then "Save."
 Choose to save it as a .zss file, then where it says "char_v" type the .zss entension when saving it.
 So it should say "char_v.zss" when saving it.
 Pick the PC format.
 And you're done.
 Congrats, you made a voice file!